evolution-cms/docs/en/03_Developers/11_PhpStorm_Interaction.md

 ### @evoRole()

-The `@evoRole($role)` directory in the Blade template is responsible for displaying content depending on the user's role.
+The `@evoRole($role)` directive in the Blade template is responsible for displaying content depending on the user's role.

 Accepts only one argument - the role key, or nothing.